Unified Ticket Chat in Ticketing As A Service

 Receive Ticket Activities Directly in Teams Chat

-What it does: If enabled, the system will automatically post vital updates (like status changes or SLA alerts) directly into the Microsoft Teams chat thread created for this ticket.
-If it's disabled, the notification will go to the chatbot.
+Ticketing will automatically sent Ticket notifications (like status changes or SLA alerts) directly into the Microsoft Teams chat thread created for this ticket.

 Chatting from the Ticket